Top 11 Pectus Excavatum Exercises in 2019

 As I said above, it is equally important to work both chest and back muscles while correcting sunken chest.

-This will lead to shoulder and elbow injuries and will worsen your posture.
+This will lead to shoulder and elbow injuries and will prolong the process of correcting pectus excavatum.
+You don't want this to happen to you.

-Bodybuilding and building mass work for both male and female.
+Bodybuilding and building mass work for both males and females.

 After you pack on some dense muscles, your concave chest won't be so visible.